Welcome to Terra South Africa Suv'eran Assembly

-We are designed to be Free men and Free women, living on the Land.
+We are designed to be FREE men and women, living on the Land.

 Welcome, as we unite, with the purpose to provide, what you actually deserve; “Life, Liberty and the pursuit of Happiness”.
 This well-known phrase is a distant memory, from a far away land.
 Many may ask, what happened?